GrosSacASac/JavaScript-Set-Up/js/network/onewaydata/readme.md

     data: `latitude434521, longitude`,
     event: "fire"},
     function (request, response) {
-        return request.isFirefighter; // only send to isFirefighter === true
+        // assumes some request have this property set before hand return request.isFirefighter; // only send to isFirefighter === true });
-});
 ```